frksteenhoff/ClimApp/README.md

 Note!
 Not all functionality is made available in the app, furthermore, the commits to the github prototype codebase will not be 1:1 with Invision App.

 ## Requirements and installation
-The scripts in Jupyter Notebooks require an installation of Python 2.7.

 For all Java code you need to install [Java](https://java.com/en/download/) and [Android Studio](https://developer.android.com/studio/install.html) including different SDKs/JDKs and JRE.

 For the best simulation of the app, use USB Debugging on your device (Developer mode).

+Inspection of the scripts in Jupyter Notebooks require an installation of Python 2.7.

 ## App folder structure
 **ClimApp**